 Change the 3rd paragraph of subsection 10.2.2.1 as follows:

-If any STA in its BSS is in PS mode, the AP shall buffer all group addressed BUs and deliver them to all STAs immediately following the next Beacon frame or Short Beacon frame containing a DTIM transmission.
+If any STA in its BSS is in PS mode, the AP shall buffer all group addressed BUs and deliver them to all STAs immediately following the next Beacon frame containing a DTIM transmission.

 An S1G AP with dot11NDPPSPollSupport equal to true shall set the NDP PS-Poll Supported field in the S1G Capabilities element to 1.
 Otherwise it shall set the NDP PS-Poll Supported field in the S1G Capabilities element to 0.